Carlos Villegas

-Carlos Arturo Villegas Retana (born 3 March 1999) is a Costa Rican footballer who plays as a winger for club Deportivo Saprissa.
+Carlos Arturo Villegas Retana (born 3 March 1999) is a Costa Rican footballer who plays as a winger for Inter de San Carlos.

 Club career

 Deportivo Saprissa

 Villegas is a product of Deportivo Saprissa and was promoted to the senior squad in 2017, under the command of coach Carlos Watson.
 For the start of the Summer Championship that took place on January 8, Saprissa was going to face San Carlos, with Villegas on the bench for the first time.
-17-year old Villegas made his professional debut one month later, on 8 February 2017, against Belén FC, when he came on as a substitute for Anderson Leite in the 69th minute, and the result ended with an unexpected 0-1 defeat.
+17-year old Villegas made his professional debut one month later, on 8 February 2017, against Belén FC, when he came on as a substitute for Anderson Leite in the 69th minute, and the result ended with an unexpected 0–1 defeat.
 He made a total of six appearances in that season.

 On 28 February 2018 Villegas' agent, Joaquim Batica, confirmed that Villegas in March would go for a trial at the U20 squad of Brazilian team Grêmio, alongside his Saprissa-teammate Julen Cordero.